 Three bony bumps present on the ends of the tibia and fibula form parts of the ankle joint:

 - The medial malleolus, formed by the tibia, is found on the inside of the ankle.

 - Posterior malleolus, also formed by the tibia, is found at the back of the ankle.

 - Lateral malleolus, formed by the fibula, is found on the outer aspect of the ankle.

 The foot acts as a single functional unit, but can be divided into three parts: the hindfoot, midfoot and forefoot.

-The hindfoot forms the ankle and heel and is made up of the talus bone and calcaneous or heel bone.
+The hindfoot forms the ankle and heel and is made up of the talus bone and calcaneus or heel bone.
 The heel bone is the largest bone in the foot.

 The midfoot connects the hindfoot to the forefoot, and consists of one navicular bone, one cuboid bone, and three cuneiform bones.
 The navicular bone is found in front of the heel bone, and the cuneiform and cuboid bones are arranged in front of the navicular bone.

 There are 33 joints in the ankle and foot.
-They include the
+They include:

 The joints of the foot and ankle provide stability and support the weight of the body, helping you to walk or run, and to adapt to uneven ground.